Officers and Board Members

 Blair P. Grubb, MD

-Professor Medicine & Pediatrics
+Professor of Medicine & Pediatrics

 Cardiovascular Medicine, Director Electrophysiology Services

-Autonomic Disorders Clinic Medical University of Toledo
+Autonomic Disorders Clinic, Medical University of Toledo

 Larry R. Phillips